My Quiet Kitchen

 • Add the bell pepper and garlic and, stirring frequently, cook for 1 to 2 minutes.
 Add the jalapenos, cumin, chili powder, mushroom powder, poultry seasoning, and oregano.
 Stir and cook for about 1 minute.

-• Stir cashew milk into the chili.
+• Stir the cashew cream into the chili.
 Taste and adjust seasonings adding lime juice, salt and pepper, and/or liquid smoke, if desired.
 Let rest for about 10 minutes, stirring occasionally.
 The chili will thicken as it sits.

 Notes